icopy-site/awesome-cn/docs/awesome/awesome-password-cracking.md

 ## Misc
 - [hashgen](https://github.com/cyclone-github/hashgen) - Hashgen is a simple yet very fast CLI hash generator written in Go and cross compiled for Linux, Windows & Mac.
-- [hashID](https://github.com/psypanda/hashID) - Software to identify the different types of hashes.
 - [Name That Hash](https://github.com/HashPals/Name-That-Hash) - Don't know what type of hash it is?
 Name That Hash will name that hash type!
 Identify MD5, SHA256 and 300+ other hashes.
 Comes with a neat web app.